runescapejon/CrazyFeet/README.md

 CrazyFeet
 =========

-continuation crazyfeet plugin from the original developer who made crazyfeet Fork of the crazyfeet plugin, you can find here on spigot.
+continuation crazyfeet plugin from the original developer who made crazyfeet.
+Fork of the crazyfeet plugin, you can find here on spigot.